smash64-dev/smash64-online/docs/p2p-check.md

 - Restart both emulators and try again
 - Join the [Discord](https://discord.gg/ssb64) for more help ", buttons=[button("Copy Address", href='#', attributes=["data-clipboard-target='#" + modalId(page.meta.modals.success) + " #p2p_address'"])] ) }}

+## Port Forwarding Basics

+Peer-to-peer (P2P) connections generally allow for lower frames of delay with less lag than playing on server.
+However, P2P requires one player to host, and the host must have port forwarding enabled.
+Port forwarding is essentially telling your router that all traffic to your network with a certain identifier (the port) should be sent to your computer.

+For hosting P2P, you'll need to forward **UDP traffic** on **port 27886**.

+In general, you'll need to navigate to your router's web address, log in using the admin credentials (often printed on the router), find the port forwarding section, and add a new rule to forward UDP port 27886 traffic to your computer.

+Because every router is different, these steps are very general.
+For more specific instructions, check your router's documentation, or search for port forwarding instructions with your router's model number.

 <script>
   function checkP2P() {